Tulips in the Cottage Garden

 Tulips in the Cottage Garden.
 April 15, 2025.

 Goblets of pink, yellow, and cream filled with the wine of sunshine stand perfectly still on their tall green stems, bringing an air of classical elegance to the garden.
-Tulips are among our most traditional of flowers as can be seen from the waves of tulips decorating gardens all around.
+Tulips are among our most traditional of flowers, as can be seen from the waves of tulips decorating gardens all around.
 When tulips show up, we know that Spring has arrived.
-They sway in our bluff winds resuming their upright posture in between not a petal out of place.
-Theirs is a no-nonsense atmosphere amongst their tidy clusters and rows- I almost feel I need to tip toe by them.
+They sway in our bluff winds, resuming their upright posture in between, not a petal out of place.
+Theirs is a no-nonsense atmosphere amongst their tidy clusters and rows- I almost feel I need to tiptoe by them.
 Whisper only.
-And yet these serious flowers are so beautiful and yet they come with a dramatic history.
+And yet these serious flowers are so beautiful, and yet they come with a dramatic history.

 A Most Popular Flower